 Here’s some more info about Autopay auto loans.

-- Ability to apply for prequalification: If you prequalify, you can check your estimated rates and loan terms without affecting your credit scores.
+- Ability to apply for prequalification — If you prequalify, you can check your estimated rates and loan terms without affecting your credit scores.
 But note that prequalification doesn’t guarantee approval or specific terms.
 That information will be determined after you submit a formal loan application, if you’re approved.

-- Additional products: Autopay sells vehicle service contracts and guaranteed asset protection insurance for an extra fee.
+- Additional products — Autopay sells vehicle service contracts and guaranteed asset protection insurance for an extra fee.
 If your car is stolen or totaled in an accident, GAP insurance can help cover the difference between the current value of your vehicle and what you owe on your auto loan.

 Why New Roads stands out: It can be tough to qualify for low rates when you have poor credit.
-New Roads, the direct lending division of Consumer Portfolio Services Inc., offers interest rate discounts on certain certified pre-owned and new car models that can reduce interest charges.
+New Roads, the direct lending division of Consumer Portfolio Services Inc., offers interest rate discounts on certain certified pre-owned and new-car models that can reduce interest charges.

-- Loan types: New Roads offers new- and used-car loans, lease buyout loans and refinance loans.
+- Loan types — New Roads offers new- and used-car loans, lease buyout loans and refinance loans.

-- No down payment required: New Roads doesn’t require a down payment.
+- No down payment required — New Roads doesn’t require a down payment.
 But without one you’ll need to finance a larger amount, and you’ll likely pay more interest over the life of the loan.

-Read our full review of New Roads.
+Read our full New Roads auto loan review.

 Why Carvana stands out: Known for its network of vending machines where car buyers can pick up their vehicles, Carvana offers the opportunity to shop for financing and a car in one place.

-Learn more about Carvana.
+Here are some more details about Carvana.

-- Only one loan type: Carvana only offers loans to finance its in-stock inventory of used cars.
+- Only one loan type — Carvana only offers loans to finance its in-stock inventory of used cars.
 If you want a different type of auto loan or don’t want to be restricted to Carvana’s inventory, you’ll need to work with a different lender.

-- Ability to apply for prequalification: Carvana offers a prequalification process that allows you to see estimated rates and terms you might qualify for without affecting your credit scores.
+- Ability to apply for prequalification — Carvana offers a prequalification process that allows you to see estimated rates and terms you might qualify for without affecting your credit scores.
 Some auto lenders offer prequalification that’s good for only 30 days, but Carvana’s prequalification offers are good for 45 days.

-Read our full review of Carvana.
+Read our full Carvana financing review.